 Moving hives after the sun sets helps ensure the forager bees have returned home for the night.
 However, stragglers may be left behind in a move.
 Collect these bees in a “left-behind box” and reunite them with the colony.

-You can use any old box with drawn frames for your left-behind box, but avoid using frames with honey, which can attract robbers.
+You can use any old box or nuc with drawn frames for your left-behind box, but avoid using frames with honey, which can attract robbers.

 Whether you’re moving a hive 30 feet across a field or four miles (or more) across town, get ready with these tips.
 With plenty of preparation, an eye on safety, and strong helpers, you can get your bees across the yard or across the state.
 Explore our Beginner’s Beekeeping Guide for more expert advice.